Read about how we process personal data and find out about your rights.

 - other websites

 - changes to our privacy notice

 The University of Sussex is registered as a data controller with the Information Commissioner’s Office (ICO).
 Our registration reference is Z6428144.

 You can refer to the University’s Data Protection Policy for more information about our commitment to processing personal data in a way that is compliant with relevant data protection legislation, including the General Data Protection Regulation and the Data Protection Act 2018.

 The Data Protection Officer for the University of Sussex is Alexandra Elliott, Head of Information Management and Compliance.
 If you have any queries concerning your personal data and how it is processed, contact the Data Protection Officer at firstname.lastname@example.org.

-We process personal information to enable us to provide education and support services to our students and staff; advertising and promoting the University and the services we offer; publication of the University magazine and alumni relations, undertaking research and fundraising; managing our accounts and records and providing commercial activities to our clients.
+We process personal information to enable us to provide education and support services to our students and staff; and for advertising and promoting the University and the services we offer; publication of the University magazine and alumni relations, undertaking research and fundraising; managing our accounts and records and providing commercial activities to our clients.

 We will collect and process personal data about you for the purposes described above.
 Personal data may include “special categories of data” as described under the General Data Protection Regulation, such as information about your racial or ethnic origin, religious beliefs or other beliefs, and physical or mental health.

 When we process personal data, there needs to be a legal basis for doing so and, if we process special categories of data, we need to meet additional conditions too.
 Further information can be found on the ICO’s website and in the additional information on our Data Protection pages.